Special Studies Program Policy

 - will usually only be granted where the academic activities of AC can continue without serious disruption;

 - has not been granted within the previous three years;

 - applications will be considered on the merit of the project proposed, the capacity of the faculty member to fulfil the aims of the project, their record of achievement (including outcomes from any previous SSP) and its relevance to AC’s strategic priorities.

 To be eligible the faculty member should:

-- have been employed by AC continuously for at least six years of service in an academic appointment on a fixed contract, including those with fractional appointments of at least 50%;
+- have usually been employed by AC continuously for at least three years of service in an academic appointment on a continuing or fixed term contract

-- have demonstrated a track record of high quality research publications in the previous five years;
+- be research active with a strong track record of high quality research publications in the previous four years;

 Length of Absence

 No period of SSP may exceed six months, except in exceptional circumstances such as taking up a prestigious international fellowship.